nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Cloning.md

 <img src="./media/image2.png" style="width:6.5in;height:1.29167in" />

-This process will create a directory with the name of your repository, you can cd into it and then start [[working locally]{.underline}](https://docs.google.com/document/d/1Ivk_IHnZd862YWdlppmqpU_0VRKY9FbbAOZ-XNC-TN8/edit?usp=sharing)
+This process will create a directory with the name of your repository, you can cd into it and then start [<span class="underline">working locally</span>](https://docs.google.com/document/d/1Ivk_IHnZd862YWdlppmqpU_0VRKY9FbbAOZ-XNC-TN8/edit?usp=sharing)